 Search committee appointed to find next Hoover Institution director

 The Hoover Institution bylaws outline the director search process, including the selection of a 10-member search committee.
-John Taylor will chair the committee.
+Joshua Rauh will chair the committee.

-A search committee has been appointed to seek a successor to Hoover Institution Director John Raisian, who has announced his intentions to depart the post next year.
+A search committee has been appointed to seek a successor to Hoover Institution Director Thomas Gilligan, who has announced his intentions to depart the post next year.

-"The Hoover Search Committee will begin meeting this summer and through the fall, with the intention of forwarding nominees to the president in early 2015," Taylor said.
+“The Hoover Search Committee will begin meeting later this summer and through the fall, with the intention of forwarding nominees to the president in early 2020,” Rauh said.